4 minute read

 The digital telephone switchover is happening due to increasing demand for faster networks and connectivity and will create a network fit for today’s demands.
 The upgrades will create opportunities for new and exciting services in the future.

-If you have one of the following digital personal alarms, you won't need to do anything because they do not use a telephone line:
+If you have one of the following digital personal alarms, you won't need to do anything because they do not use a telephone landline:

-If you have an Age Co Personal Alarm or Age Co Fall Alarm that connects to a telephone socket, it will rely on the current analogue telephone lines.
-BT customers should receive a BT Smart Hub, which they can plug their personal alarm into.
-If you are not a BT customer, your personal alarm may not work on the new digital system without an adapter called an Analogue Telephone Adapter (ATA).
+If you have a personal alarm that connects to a telephone socket, it will rely on the current analogue telephone lines.
+Therefore your personal alarm will likely not work on the new digital system without an adapter called an Analogue Telephone Adapter (ATA).

 The switchover to digital telephone lines will not happen all at once.
-When a region has gone through the digital telephone switchover process, telephone providers will provide a digital hub that will be equipped with an adapter called an Analogue Telephone Adapter.
+When a region has gone through the digital telephone switchover process, BT and other providers will provide a Home Hub that will be equipped with an adapter called an Analogue Telephone Adapter.

-The Analogue Telepehone Adapter is designed so that you can plug your existing telephone equipment (including your personal alarm unit) into the back of the digital hub and it can continue to be used as before.
+The Analogue Telephone Adapter is designed so that you can plug your existing telephone equipment (including your personal alarm unit) into the back of the Home Hub and it can continue to be used as before.

 Most personal alarms that use a telephone landline will likely not work on the new digital system without one of these adapters because older analogue equipment is not compatible with the digital lines.